SoumyabrataKundu/TNDsen/README.md

 `devtools::install_local("TNDsen", INSTALL_opts="--no-multiarch")`

-To reproduce the figures in the paper run `Plots.Rmd`
+To reproduce the figures in the paper run `Plots.Rmd`.